-When evaluating information processing, the natural question arises as to how to compare two given information structures (matrices P and Q of likelihoods) with respect to their informativeness.
-In general, we know there is no way to measure the quantity of information as a real number, and, of two given information structures, neither
+When evaluating information processing, the natural question arises how to compare two given information structures (matrices P and Q of likelihoods) with respect to their informativeness.
+In general, we know there is no way to measure the quantity of information as a real number, and of two given information structures neither one might be more informative.
+Still it is a well known result due to Blackwell (1951), that for any two given information structures P and Q the statement "P is more informative than Q" is equivalent to the existence of a matrix M such that